 Tip #1: Practice Mental Arithmetic Daily

-Of course, of course, do all your GMAT math practice questions without a calculator.
+Of course, of course, do all your GMAT math practice questions without a calculator even in sight.
 But beyond that, find little ways to do arithmetic every day.
 Add up the total of your grocery order to the nearest dime while you are standing in line.
 When you are driving at a certain speed, calculate how far you would drive in, say, 45 minutes at that speed.
-You can even enlist a friend, spouse, or teenage child to hold a calculator and check your results.
-If you do zero mental math, you will be rusty at first – it will be like jogging for the first time ever.
+You can even enlist a friend, spouse, sibling, or teenage child to hold a calculator, quiz your arithmetic and check your results.
+See more tips in the discussion of number sense.
+If you typically have done zero mental math up to this point in your life, you will be rusty at first—it will be like jogging for the first time ever.
 Trust that as you practice, you will acclimate.

 By the way, mental math skills will always be important in the business world: wherever there’s money, there’s numbers!